alxtsg/Album/README.md

 * `index.html`: The generated webpage.
 * `thumbnails`: The directory contains thumbnails of the photos.
-Each photo is resized so that the image dimension is 1280 pixels (width) by 720 pixels (height) at maximum.
+Each photo is resized if it is larger than the specified size.

 ## Examples ##